MagelessMayhem/violet-funk/README.md

 If Portage yells at you about the custom `funkin-mods` category, just use, as root (meaning inside of sudo -s) `echo "funkin-mods" > /etc/portage/categories`.

 Almost forgot about installation (whoops).
-To install this repository to your system, simply have `app-eselect/eselect-repository` installed and use:
+To install this overlay to your system, simply have `app-eselect/eselect-repository` installed and use:

 `sudo eselect repository add LarryTheFunker git https://github.com/MagelessMayhem/LarryTheFunker`